 11. Italian Greyhounds

 Much smaller than their racing counterparts, these adorable creatures are known for their deep affection toward humans.
 Their preferred means of travel?
-In their humans' arms.
+In the arms of their owner.

 10. Australian Shepherds